matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Spring MVC & Spring WebFlux

 - `@Controller / @RequestMapping` - Router Functions.
-- spring-webmvc - spring-webflux.
+- `spring-webmvc - spring-webflux`.
 - Servlet API - Http / Reactive Streams.
 - Servlet Container - Tomcat, Jetty, Netty, Undertow.

 ### Spring Reactive Types

-- `Mono` - is a publisher with zero or one elements in data stream.
+- `Mono:` Is a publisher with zero or one element in data stream.
-- `Flux` - is a publisher with zero or many elements in the data stream.
+- `Flux:` Is a publisher with zero, or many elements in the data stream.
 -  Both types implement the Reactive Streams Publisher interface.

 ***